Heinz Ebeling

 Heinz Ebeling (2 January 1918 – 30 November 1987) was a German Luftwaffe military aviator and fighter ace during World War II.
 He is credited with 18 aerial victories achieved in 163 combat missions, all of which claimed over the Western Allies during the Battle of France and Battle of Britain.

 Born in Karlsruhe, Ebeling grew up in the Weimar Republic and Nazi Germany.
 He joined the military service of the Luftwaffe where he was trained as a fighter pilot.
 Following flight training, he was posted to Jagdgeschwader 26 "Schlageter" (JG 26—26th Fighter Wing) in December 1939.
 Flying with this wing, Ebeling claimed his first aerial victory on 17 May 1940 over a French Air Force fighter aircraft.
 In August 1940, he was appointed squadron leader of 9.
 Staffel (9th squadron) of JG 26.
 This unit was then converted to a fighter-bomber unit.
 Ebeling was awarded the Knight's Cross of the Iron Cross on 5 November 1940.
 That day, he collided with his wingman over England and was taken prisoner of war.
 Ebeling died on 30 November 1987 in Austria.

 Early life and career

 Ebeling was born 2 January 1918 in Karlsruhe, at the time in the Grand Duchy of Baden as part of the German Empire.
 Following flight training, he was posted to 8.
 Staffel (8th squadron) of Jagdgeschwader 26 "Schlageter" (JG 26—26th Fighter Wing) in December 1939.
 At the time, 8.
 Staffel was commanded by Oberleutnant Eduard Neumann.
 The squadron was subordinated to III.
 Gruppe (3rd group) which was headed by Major Ernst Freiherr von Berg, and was under the overall command of Geschwaderkommodore (wing commander) Oberst Eduard Ritter von Schleich.
-Based at Essen-Mülheim Aifield, the unit was equipped with the Messerschmitt Bf 109 E-1 and E-3 and patrolled western German border during the "Phoney War".
+Based at Essen-Mülheim Airfield, the unit was equipped with the Messerschmitt Bf 109 E-1 and E-3 and patrolled western German border during the "Phoney War".